selimslab/selimslab.github.io/_posts/phil/2015-12-30-bad-samaritans.md

 ---
 layout: post
-title: Countries are not poor because their people are lazy; their people are ‘lazy’ because they are poor
+title: The myth of free trade
 tags: philosophy
 ---

 <img height="250"  src="https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1312041078l/1032019.jpg" />

+Countries are not poor because their people are lazy; their people are ‘lazy’ because they are poor

 Free trade reduces freedom of choice for poor countries